 Low- and middle-income countries

 There is considerable variation in the experience of international regulatory bodies with AI tools.
 Some countries also lack a dedicated national regulatory body.
 The WG-RC meetings have provided a forum for the sharing of expertise and discussion of common problems, including regulatory bodies and other interested stakeholders, some with aligned remits.
 Furthermore, there are important regulatory considerations related to the intended use and analytical and clinical validation of AI solutions in health.
 First, in low- and middle-income countries, one of the potential uses of AI solutions is in bringing specialized tools or knowledge to areas which do not have the relevant medical specialist (for example interpreting retinal scans, histopathology slides or radiology images).
 In high income countries, tools are more often positioned as an adjunct to medical professionals.
 Leveraging the evaluation performed to support regulation in a high income setting to inform how such tools are used in low- or middle-income settings.
 However, the full context of healthcare infrastructures and resources should be considered.
 Second, some regulatory bodies rely on decisions from other bodies to support their regulatory work.
 Given that the performance of AI solutions may be highly context dependent, additional steps may be required.
 The availability of a range of representative datasets would support local or national analytical validation.
 Finally, health AI solutions can be highly sensitive to shifts in data distribution and features.
-They may therefore be sensitive to differences in disease prevalence when moving from high to low income counties, with the possibility of lower performance without appropriate evaluation or tuning with local data.
+They may therefore be sensitive to differences in disease prevalence when moving from high to low-income counties, with the possibility of lower performance without appropriate evaluation or tuning with local data.

 Data Quality